Let's Celebrate Hanukkah!

 - List prior knowledge of Hanukkah.

-- Listen to books.
+- Listen to a book.

 - Compare and contrast Hanukkah to other celebrations.